istio/istio/pilot/doc/service-registry.md

 service.
 They can continue to access the services using the hostname/IP address of the service, while Istio will take care of routing the connection/request to the appropriate version based on the routing rules set up by the admin.
-This model enables the enables the application code to decouple itself from the evolution of its dependent services, while providing other benefits as well (see mixer).
+This model enables the application code to decouple itself from the evolution of its dependent services, while providing other benefits as well (see mixer).